xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 We will do this by creating ARM templates that define the infrastructure we need.
 Then, we need to restore data from the still existing on-premise database into the new cloud one, and deploy the app code.

+*Note: During this exercise you won't use any of the existing resources in your workshop resource group*

 ## Setup

 Make sure you have Azure CLI and Azure Data Studio with the [dacpac](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/sql-server-dacpac-extension?view=sql-server-ver15) extension.